Derek A. Applewhite

 An examination of the causes and biological consequences of global climate change.
 Consideration will be given to underlying physiological processes involved in responding to environmental challenges such as drought, pollution, ultraviolet radiation, and temperature extremes, particularly with respect to agricultural and natural systems in the Pacific Northwest.
 Offered every other year.

 Chromosome Structure and Function.
 Investigation of elements needed for chromosome stability, in particular telomeres, using contemporary studies of telomere metabolism, regulation of telomere length, and the role telomeres play in cellular senescence and cancer.
 Prior coursework in genetics or cell biology is required.

 Developmental Neurobiology.
-An exploration of our current understanding of how brains and eyes form that focuses on the visual system.
-With an emphasis on the transition from proliferation towards differentiation, our investigations will focus on size determination, neuronal connectivity, regeneration, and cancer.
+An exploration of our current understanding of how brains and eyes form, focusing on the visual system.
+Our investigations will focus on patterning, size determination, neuronal connectivity, regeneration, stem cells, and cancer.
+This course includes a writing component.
 Examples of developmental diseases will provide context.
-A course in cellular and/or developmental biology is required.
+Previous coursework in cellular and/or developmental biology is required.
+Not offered 2014–15.

 Neuroethology.
 Exploration of modern and classic research aimed at understanding the neural basis of behavior.
 Neuroethologists investigate how the brains of diverse species generate natural behaviors, with the goal of elucidating fundamental principles of brain function.
 Topics may include animal communication, learning and memory, locomotion, prey capture, and escape behavior.